 4.9 (831 ratings) 117 Courses | 25+ Projects | 600+ Hours | Full Lifetime Access | Certificate of Completion

-- Timing Matters – As for cyclical stocks, the timing during which you buy them does matter and should one make the mistake of having to enter into the purchase just when the economy starts to slide down from the top and thereby later sell at rock bottom at bad prices, it surely is a recipe for disaster.
-Careful analysis is required before having to buy such stocks
+- Timing Matters – As for cyclical stocks, the timing during which you buy them does matter and should one make the mistake of having to enter into the purchase just when the economy starts to slide down from the top and thereby later sell at rock bottom at bad prices, it indeed is a recipe for disaster.
+Careful analysis is required before having to buy such stocks.

 - High Volatility – Another major disadvantage of having to do with cyclical stocks is that they are really volatile.
 They tend to fluctuate a lot with the current scenario and conditions prevalent in the economy.
-They may at times go too far from the current levels and the benchmarks even heading down south way more than the levels that the current benchmark would tend to be at.
+They may, at times, go too far from the current levels and the benchmarks even heading down south way more than the levels that the current benchmark would tend to be at.

 Hence it is not advised for the long term and passive investors as they may have to wait for 7-10 years before the economy begins to pick up from the downfall.
-However, if they are reasonably well-diversified that need not be the case
+However, if they are reasonably well-diversified, that need not be the case.

-Cyclical stocks owing to their fluctuating nature tend to be very volatile and will be reflective of the business sentiment prevalent in the country.
+Cyclical stocks owing to their fluctuating nature, tend to be very volatile and will be reflective of the business sentiment prevalent in the country.
 Hence because of the mirror reflection that they tend to adopt the economy, they tend to be wealth creators when the country is going on an upward spiral.
-They tend to increase in value thereby reflecting the positive business and investment sentiment in the country.
+They tend to increase in value, thereby reflecting the positive business and investment sentiment in the country.

-This has been a guide to Cyclical Stocks and its definition.
+This article has been a guide to Cyclical Stocks and its definition.
 Here we discuss examples of cyclical stocks along with advantages and disadvantages.
 You can learn more about financing from the following articles –